Interior Design

 Clutter

-Quick Tip – Older isn’t Always Better: Vintage style doesn’t necessarily mean choosing vintage items.
-Older items can add character to your home, but can be expensive and break easily.
-Look for 70s inspired pieces rather than items from the 70s!
+Insight – Older isn’t Always Better: Vintage style doesn’t necessarily mean choosing vintage items.
+Older items can add character to your home but can be expensive and break easily.
+Look for 70s-inspired pieces rather than items from the 70s!

-In the end, seventies decor is about fun, being bold, being comfortable, and doing it your way – but if you can take one piece of advice away today it would be to start with one key item and build up.
-The great thing about the seventies home style was its desire to have fun in the company of other people – so bring friends round to lounge with you on your soft throws, have a drink next to your rattan coffee table, and feel like the retro-cool cat you are!
+In the end, seventies decor is about fun, being bold, being comfortable, and doing it your way – but if you can take one piece of advice away today, it would be to start with one essential item and build up.
+The great thing about the seventies home style was its desire to have fun in the company of other people – so bring friends around to lounge with you on your soft throws, have a drink next to your rattan coffee table, and feel like the retro-cool cat you are!